Where to store DOT: Polkadot wallet options Print

 The following wallets have been developed by Parity.
 There are many useful articles on our Support page to help you use and address issues with these wallets and you can contact us using the "Contact us" button, if you need any support with these wallets.

-This is a command-line utility and is meant for advanced users.
+A command-line utility meant for advanced users.

 Treasury Funded Wallets